 The Best Things to do in Vancouver

-Without a doubt, the best thing you can do in Vancouver, well, North Vancouver, is Grouse Mountain.
+Without a doubt, one of the best things you can do in Vancouver, well, North Vancouver, is to head to the top of Grouse Mountain.
 Although it may seem like a very touristy attraction, it’s well worth the slightly longer commute from Vancouver as the views you get from the top are some of the best you will see anywhere in Vancouver.

 Walk the Capilano Suspension Bridge